 Dr. Thomas Cook is a board-certified psychiatrist.

 He went to medical school at Northwestern University in Chicago.
-In 2009, he came to Hawaii to work at Queens Hospital in Honolulu.
-He now runs a full time private practice in Honolulu.
+He runs a full time private practice in Honolulu.

-Almost a quarter of his patients are veterans, and three quarters are from the general public.
-He is very familiar with how cannabis interacts with psychiatric medicines.
-He has spent the past couple years helping combat vets transition off of psychiatric medicines, with the help of cannabis.
-He can guide a patient into the world of cannabis, giving them advice on how to stop using ambien, which types of cannabis to use, which are best for PTSD, and much more.
+He has spent many years helping patients transition off of their sleeping pills and sedative medication with the aid of cannabis.
+He can guide a patient into the world of medical cannabis, providing them with advice on how to stop relying on sleeping pills, which types of cannabis are best for PTSD and chronic pain, and much more.

-How is our medical marijuana clinic different than others?
+How is our medical cannabis (marijuana) clinic different than others?

-Dr. Cook will provide the latest information on cannabis.
-He reads O’Shaughnessy’s, a medical cannabis journal, and he regularly reads articles by Dr. Raphael Mechoulam, Dr. Ethan Russo, Dr. Bonni Goldstein, and other medical experts on cannabis.
+Dr. Cook will provide the latest information on cannabis, from sources like O’Shaughnessy’s, Dr. Raphael Mechoulam, Dr. Ethan Russo, Dr. Bonni Goldstein, and other medical experts on cannabis.

-For instance, it is known that you have a natural cannabinoid in your body already, called anandamide.
-This endo-cannabinoid is present in high amounts in breast milk, and is spiked by certain foods, such as chocolate, nutmeg, and saffron.
-It is often deficient in mothers with colicky babies.
-There was a federal NIDA study done on Jamaican mothers, whose babies have very low rates of colic.
 Another interesting piece of information: THC, the marijuana compound that causes a “high”, also reduces the “set point” for your body’s thermostat, in the hypothalamus.
 This will actually lower your body temperature.
 This is why some people who feel hot all the time, and have a lot of inflammation in their body, usually find that taking cannabis greatly improves their quality of life and their metabolism.
-For instance, Dr. Cook has multiple sclerosis patients with a lot of fatigue.
-They can’t stand being outside in the heat.
-Cannabis helps them greatly, by gently cooling the body.
-THC quite literally is anti-inflammatory: it cools the body.
+For example, patients with multiple sclerosis benefit a lot from cannabis’s ability to lower their body temperature.
+THC is a potent anti-inflammatory: it literally cools the body.

 Dr. Cook has a lot of cutting-edge knowledge about cannabis and depression, anxiety, insomnia, and more.
 Some of this is directly from Dr. Cook’s experience and cannot be found in the literature.
 For instance, some patients with panic disorder do very well on cannabidiol (CBD) oil, which has anti-panic properties.

-There are a lot of types of marijuana that will be sold at dispensaries.
+There are a lot of types of medical cannabis that will be sold at dispensaries.
 Dr. Cook does not recommend going in and trying them blindly.
-To get a good result, we recommend you educate yourself on cannabis research and your condition, along with an ongoing discussion with Dr. Cook, who stays informed on research happening right now around the world.
+To get a good result, we recommend you educate yourself, on cannabis research and your condition, along with an ongoing discussion with Dr. Cook, who stays informed on research happening right now around the world.